nickmqb/muon/docs/muon_by_example.md

 	// Defined in lib/core.mu:
 	:abandonFn fun<int, void> #ThreadLocal #Mutable

+`abandonFn` is called upon abandonment.
 A program is free to set `abandonFn` as desired.
 Approaches may include terminating the process outright, logging the error/stack trace and then terminating, killing the thread but continuing the process, to even trying to salvage the abandoning thread.

 Note that any function that is used for handling abandonment *must not* return control flow to the caller.